usgs/landslides-thresholds/README.md

 ### Purpose and limitations ###

 The computer program, *thresh*, along with its accompanying utility programs and scripts, has two purposes:  (1) the automated tracking of precipitation conditions, including forecasts, relative to empirical thresholds for landslide occurrence, and (2) analyzing precipitation for multi-year-long periods of record to compare historical threshold exceedance with dates of historical landslides.
 The program has been used to track rainfall conditions relative to landslide thresholds for the Seattle area (http://landslides.usgs.gov/monitoring/seattle/) on a nearly continuous basis since about January 2006.
-The program was also used to analyze performance of rainfall thresholds for Seattle against historical records (Chleborad and others, 2006; 2008) and more recently for the Mukilteo and Everett area of Washington State (Scheevel and others, in prep).
+The program was also used to analyze performance of rainfall thresholds for Seattle against historical records (Chleborad and others, 2006; 2008) and more recently for the Mukilteo and Everett area of Washington State (Scheevel and others, 2017).
 We have made improvements to the program and written documentation to prepare it for public release in support of our recent cooperation with Sound Transit to improve precipitation thresholds for the rail corridor near Mukilteo and Everett, Washington and to incorporate rainfall forecasts into precipitation tracking to enhance early warning for landslides.

 The program is written in a modular format for flexibility and expandability.
 The current version was designed for a few specific types of precipitation thresholds which include most types of thresholds that have been published for areas of the U.S.  These include intensity-duration thresholds, cumulative recent-and-antecedent precipitation thresholds, and intensity thresholds based on a constant duration (running-average intensity thresholds and peak-intensity thresholds).
 Seasonal antecedent precipitation totals and the antecedent water index are both supported for use in areas where antecedent precipitation is known to affect validity of intensity-duration thresholds.